theunicornguild/PopoTheWorkerDocs/06_persistent_storage/01_javascript_3_local_storage.md

 This'll call the `retrieveFromLocalStorage()` method once the page is loaded.

 Ta da!
 Try it!
 Add some dummy tasks, something you think a workaholic monkey who thinks he's human would do.
 Refresh the page and see the tasks remain.

+Move the trello card to "`Done`", and commit changes to git.